Important Information for all Cigna members

 Can I still make appointments with my doctors and can I still have procedures at SRHS hospitals?

-If you wish to continue seeing your physicians after March 31, 2020, you may be responsible for higher out-of-network costs based on your health benefits plan with Cigna.
+If you wish to continue seeing your physicians or have services performed at a Spartanburg Regional hospital or facility following May 31,2020, you may be responsible for higher out-of-network costs based on your health benefits plan with Cigna.
 You are encouraged to call the phone number on the back of your insurance card for more detailed information.

-Cigna members with specific conditions currently receiving care from Spartanburg Regional may be able to continue receiving services for a period of time.
-This is called continuity of care.
-For example, members who are pregnant or undergoing active treatment for a serious medical condition, such as cancer, may qualify.
-Members seeking continuity of care eligibility with Spartanburg Regional will need to call Cigna directly, using the phone number on their health insurance cards, to obtain authorization.
+Cigna members with specific conditions currently receiving care from Spartanburg Regional may be able to continue receiving services for a period of time at in-network coverage levels.
+This is called Transition of Care/Continuity of Care.
+For example, members who are in second or third trimesters of pregnancy, those with high-risk pregnancies or members undergoing active treatment for a serious medical condition, such as cancer, may qualify.
+Members seeking continuity of care eligibility with Spartanburg Regional must contact Cigna directly by calling the phone number on their health insurance cards or by logging into my.cigna.com and completing a Transition of Care/Continuity of Care request form.
 Spartanburg Regional cannot grant this authorization.

 How do I get my medical records?